 Differences Between Vertical Lift Modules and Horizontal Carousels

 Floor Space Savings: Vertical Lift Modules extend up into overhead space, which means they have a very small footprint and will save up to 80% of your storage floor space over traditional bins and shelves.
 On the other hand, Horizontal Carousels will save space, but only up to 40%.
 Both systems save floor space; it’s just a matter of how much space savings you require.
 Architectural Revit Models

 Batch Order Picking: Both Vertical Lift Modules and Horizontal Carousels will speed up the batch order picking process; however, Horizontal Carousels work much faster and more efficiently for batch order picking because they turn almost twice as fast as Vertical Lift Modules.

-Environmental and Security Control: Vertical Lift Modules are entirely contained, which means they can be used very easily in clean room environments and protect stored items from dust and other contaminates.
+Environmental and Security Control: Vertical Lift Modules are entirely contained, which means they can be used very easily in cleanroom environments and protect stored items from dust and other contaminants.
 In addition, the Vertical Lift Modules can be locked to keep stored items protected from pilferage.
 Vertical Lift Modules are the better choice if you are looking for control over stored items.

 Cost: Because of what they can do, each of these automated storage and retrieval systems offer a good return on your investment.
 But if you are thinking about the initial investment, Horizontal Carousels are significantly less expensive than Vertical Lift Modules.